FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 <!--truncate-->

 With [Aiven for PostgreSQL](https://aiven.io/postgresql), you can set up a reliable backend for FerretDB to run your MongoDB workloads.
-Aiven provides a unified, cloud-agnostic platform that lets you tap into several robust features, Postgres extensions, and integration into your data infrastructure.
+Aiven provides a unified, cloud-agnostic platform that lets you tap into several critical features, including PostgreSQL extensions, high availability and performance, as well as integration with your existing data infrastructure.

-This blog dives into how you can add MongoDB compatibility to your Postgres service on Aiven.
+In this blog, we'll show you how to run MongoDB workloads on Aiven for PostgreSQL using FerretDB.

 ## Prerequisites